Contributing to skrub#

 Suggesting enhancements#

-This section will guide you through submitting a new enhancement for skrub, whether it is a small fix or a new feature.
+If you have an idea for improving skrub, whether it’s a small fix or a new feature, first:

 • Use a clear and descriptive title.

-• Provide a step-by-step description of the suggested enhancement with as many details as possible.
+• Provide a detailed step-by-step description of the proposed change.

 If the enhancement proposal is validated#

-• You will write the code and submit a pull request (PR).
-Writing the feature yourself is the fastest way to getting it implemented in the library, and we’ll help in that process if guidance is needed!
-To go further, refer to the section Writing your first Pull Request.
+• If you will write the code and submit a Pull Request (PR): Contributing the feature yourself is the quickest way to see it implemented.
+We’re here to guide you through the process if needed!
+To get started, refer to the section Writing your first Pull Request.

 If the enhancement is refused#